THE TRUTH ABOUT ADDICTION

 Trained, local leadership reaches out to youth and adults with life-controlling addictions.

-Addicts find support in a warm, caring environment and receive personalized education, faith-based counseling, and life skills training.
+People suffering with addictions find support in a warm, caring environment and receive personalized education, faith-based counseling, and life-skills training.

 Concerned friends and family members are encouraged as their loved one receives an opportunity for a cure.